Report Writer Taxonomy

 Context

-When company leadership approached me to enhance our flagship report writing tool’s “look and feel,” I instead argued that improving the information architecture would be a better use of company resources, addressing fundamental accessibility barriers rather than apply cosmetic fixes.
+When Digital Innovation leadership approached me to enhance the “look and feel” our flagship report writing tool, I pushed back, and argued for investing in improvements to information architecture that addressed the fundamental accessibility barriers of complex software concepts and functionality, rather than just apply cosmetic fixes.

 Building the case